 Genuine Sunshine Coast Wilderness Resort – Boat Access Only

 Only 90 minutes from Vancouver is a vacation that goes back to the roots of ‘getting away’.
 No distractions, just BC coastal nature as untouched as it was 40 years ago, just like when you were a kid.
 Tzoonie offers kayaking, paddle boarding, seafood feeds, hiking, biking, fishing or just plain relaxing in a hammock with a good book, for less than it costs to book a B&B or cottage and includes your scenic boat cruise.
-LATE SPRING SPECIAL: for stays between May 15 and June 30, stay two nights and your third night is free!

 A Feast for the Soul

 At Tzoonie we treat you like family, and we are all about experiencing the beauty of the place we are in, being 100% present and allowing nature to work her magic.
 You won’t find an experience like this anywhere else on the Sunshine Coast, or perhaps even in British Columbia.